 My grandmother made the strawberry ornaments out of walnuts many years ago.
 I love that 3 generations of handmade ornaments are hanging side by side on my Christmas tree this year!

+What do you think about these crafty DIY Santa ornaments?
 If you love these DIY Christmas ornaments, don’t miss these posts: